spatie/calendar-links/README.md

 // Generate a link to create an event on outlook.live.com calendar echo $link->webOutlook();

-// Generate a link to create an event on outlook.office365.com calendar echo $link->webOffice365();
+// Generate a link to create an event on outlook.office.com calendar echo $link->webOffice();

 // Generate a data uri for an ics file (for iCal & Outlook) echo $link->ics();